-- Acting in multiple large-scale public inquiries which engage a wide array of public law issues for example, the Manchester Arena Inquiry which dealt with counter terrorism policy and legislative reforms. - Acting for the UK Secretary of State for Work and Pensions in multiple appeals concerning the application of Personal Independence Payment assessments. - Acting for the Association of Greater Manchester Local Authorities in respect of the Implementation of Taxi and Private Hire Minimum Standards and Conditions including providing advice on the drafting and implementation of a major consultation, policy, development and on minimum standards and conditions.
-This work formed part of the UK Department for Transport's wider work to improve taxi and private hire licensing national standards. - Acting for a housing authority concerning homelessness provisions and decisions.
+- Acting in multiple large-scale public inquiries which engage a wide array of public law issues for example, the Manchester Arena Inquiry in which Leila dealt with counter terrorism policy and legislative reforms both in submissions and in the examination of senior government officials. - Acting for the UK Secretary of State for Work and Pensions in multiple appeals concerning the application of Personal Independence Payment assessments. - Acting for the Association of Greater Manchester Local Authorities in respect of the Implementation of Taxi and Private Hire Minimum Standards and Conditions including providing advice on the drafting and implementation of a major consultation, policy, development and on minimum standards and conditions.
+This work formed part of the UK Department for Transport's wider work to improve taxi and private hire licensing national standards. - Acting for a housing authority in a judicial review concerning homelessness provisions and decisions.